top of page

 00:00 / 03:15

-In 2019, he began collaborating with musicians and performers in his local community to produce a string of music entertainment shows.
-In creating backing tracks for these, he took a more in-depth look at DAW capabilities and began recording and mixing original cover versions as support tracks for live play.
-Over time, the key performance collaboration with musician Will Hughes evolved into songwriting.
-In 2024, with recordings made at jam sessions Valentin produced their album 'Live from the Opium Cafe'.
+From 2019, he began producing a string of music entertainment shows.
+In creating backing tracks for these, he took a more in-depth look at DAW capabilities and began recording and mixing original cover versions.
+Over time, his key collaboration with musician Will Hughes evolved into songwriting and in 2024 he produced their album of original material 'Live from the Opium Cafe'.

 "Lyrically the songs are raw, personal and confessional yet with universal appeal, and musically like a beautiful mash up of electro dance-pop and hard rock" - BB Skone